LiamJCates/Programming-Notes/C++/Syntax/Statements/Declarations/Variables/_Variables.md

 Information on values:
 [C++\Semantics\Values.md]

-Objects and variables
+### Objects and variables

 All computers have memory, called RAM (short for random access memory), that is available for your programs to use.
 You can think of RAM as a series of mailboxes that can be used to hold data while the program is running.
-A single piece of data, stored in memory somewhere, is called a value.
+Each mailbox has a unique address that can be used to both send information to it for storage and retrieve information stored there.
+A single piece of data, stored at a given memory address, is called a value.

-In some older programming languages (like Apple Basic), you could directly access these mailboxes (a statement could say something like go get the value stored in mailbox number 7532).
+In some older programming languages (like Apple Basic), allow direct access to these mailboxes (a statement could say something like go get the value stored in mailbox address 7532).

 In C++, direct memory access is not allowed.
 Instead, we access memory indirectly through an object.
-An object is a region of storage (usually memory) that has a value and other associated properties (that we’ll cover in future lessons).
-When an object is defined, the compiler automatically determines where the object will be placed in memory.
-As a result, rather than say go get the value stored in mailbox number 7532, we can say, go get the value stored by this object and the compiler knows where in memory to look for that value.
+An object is a region of storage (usually memory) that has a value and other associated properties.
+When an object is defined, the compiler automatically determines where the object will be placed in memory, giving it an address.
+As a result, rather than say go get the value stored in mailbox address 7532, we can say, go get the value stored by this object and the compiler knows where in memory to look for that value.
 This means we can focus on using objects to store and retrieve values, and not have to worry about where in memory they’re actually being placed.

 Objects can be named or unnamed (anonymous).
 A named object is called a variable, and the name of the object is called an identifier.
 In our programs, most of the objects we create will be variables.

 In general programming, the term object typically refers to a variable, data structure in memory, or function.
 In C++, the term object has a narrower definition that excludes functions.

-In order to create a variable, we use a special kind of declaration statement called a definition (we’ll clarify the difference between a declaration and definition later).
+### Variable Declaration

-Variable Declaration:
+In order to create a variable, we use a special kind of declaration statement called a definition; syntax:

   VariableType VariableName;